eykop/Web-Monitoring-Kafka-PostgreSQL/README.md

 2. The topic is the one we will use - depending on your Kafka settings you might need to create the topic, this demo assumes it is already created or that the Kafka has auto create topic configuration enabled.
-3. The bulk_count key - is how many web check results we accumulate before we flush the Kafka producer buffer (for testing purpuse it might be better to set this to a small number of 10 or 5 results).
+3. The bulk_count key - is how many web check results we accumulate before we flush the Kafka producer buffer (for testing purpose it might be better to set this to a small number of 10 or 5 results).
-4. The group_id key is the Kfaka consumer group our consumer will join, this is important since we don't want our consumer to keep reading the same messages and insert duplicated entries to the database evrytime it restarts or every it a new consumer(that does the same job) subscribe to our topic.
+4. The group_id key is the Kafka consumer group our consumer will join, this is important since we don't want our consumer to keep reading the same messages and insert duplicated entries to the database every time it restarts or every it a new consumer(that does the same job) subscribe to our topic.

 **kafka server please note this solution does not handle Kafka authentication (for example user and password)